 Hand bearing

-Many individual parts, be it tools, auxiliary or operating equipment, are constantly required for the production or manufacturing process.
-They are typically stored in a manual warehouse, which is characterized by the fact that it makes frequently demanded materials quickly available.
-An example is screws, nails and the like in a craft store.
+Many individual parts, whether tools, auxiliary or operating equipment, are constantly needed for the production or manufacturing process.
+They are typically stored in a manual warehouse, which is characterized by the fact that it makes frequently requested materials quickly available.
+One example is screws, nails and the like in a craft business.
 They are neither counted nor is their removal documented, as this is not expedient and the effort involved would be disproportionate.

 The essential aspect of a manual warehouse is that frequently required materials are permanently, quickly and easily available.
-The construction and maintenance are associated with very low costs.
-In accordance with the self-service principle, no documentation or similar takes place; only the presence of a sufficient quantity must be regularly checked and ensured.
-In addition, a hand bearing takes up very little space and it also requires no training in its use.
+The construction and maintenance costs are very low.
+In accordance with the self-service principle, there is no documentation or similar, only the availability of a sufficient quantity must be regularly checked and ensured.
+In addition, a manual bearing takes up very little space and requires no training to use.

 The disadvantages of a hand bearing

-Due to the principle of a hand bearing, which is mainly limited to small, typically used materials, only a manageable variety of materials can be implemented.
-In addition, there is a risk that material bottlenecks may arise in some cases due to the omission of regular inspections - production processes may thus be disrupted in some cases due to the lack of relatively simple operating resources.
+Due to the principle of a manual bearing, which is primarily limited to small, typically used materials, only a manageable variety of materials can be implemented.
+There is also a risk that material bottlenecks may arise in some cases due to the lack of regular inspections - production processes may be disrupted in some cases due to the lack of relatively simple operating resources.

 Images: